iamsonuram/Gold_Price_Prediction/README.markdown

 # Gold Price Predictor

 ## Project Description
 The **Gold Price Predictor** is a Streamlit-based web application designed to predict gold prices in Indian Rupees (INR) per gram for future dates (May 22, 2025, to May 16, 2026).
 The app leverages a pre-trained Linear Regression model and Prophet-generated forecast data to provide accurate predictions.
 Users can input the grams of gold and select a date using a calendar or manual entry.
 The app outputs the predicted price per gram and the total price for the specified grams.
-Additionally, it displays the real-time price of the Nippon India ETF Gold BeES (GOLDBEES.NS) in the sidebar for market context.
-A note informs users that predictions typically differ from actual prices by 400 to 600 INR, based on historical performance.
+Additionally, it displays the real-time price of the Gold ETF (IVZINGOLD.BO) in the sidebar for market context.
+A note informs users that predictions typically differ from actual prices by 600 to 800 INR, based on historical performance.

 **Note**: The model uses 'High' and 'Low' features, which may cause data leakage as they are proxied by the forecasted 'Close' price.
 For more accurate predictions, consider retraining the model without these features.